Poor Souls (band): Background

 The group's history goes back to Dundee, Scotland when a group called The Johnny Hudson Hi-Four aka The Hi-Four was formed.
 When another musician, Chick Taylor came on board, the name was changed to The Poor Soul.
 The UK line up consisted of John Moran (aka Johnny Hudson) on guitar & vocals, Doug Martin on bass & vocals, Chick Taylor on guitar & keyboards and John Casey on drums & vocals.

 After sigining with Decca in 1965, they recorded the single, "When My Baby Cries" which was released in June that year on Decca F 12183.
-The song was a climber for the week ending, Sunday 11th July 1965.
+The song was a climber for the week ending, Sunday 11 July 1965.

 In 1966, they were signed to ALP Records.
 In July, they had chart success with "Love Me".
 The group toured the US military bases in East Anglia.
 In late 1966 the label went into receivership.

 The group later went to Rome and played there for a while before breaking up in 1967.
 Three members, John Moran, Chick Taylor and John Casey went to Canada and settled in Toronto, recording for the Quality label.

 Career

 Recordings

 In 1970, the Canadian group had the single, "Lookin’ Round" bw "Scarecrow" released on Quality 1959X.

-For the week ending July 4, the single peaked at #3 in the Top 50 MAPL Canadian chart.
-It also peaked at #28 on July 11 in the RPM 100 singles chart.
+For the week ending 4 July, the single peaked at #3 in the Top 50 MAPL Canadian chart.
+It also peaked at #28 on 11 July in the RPM 100 singles chart.

 They followed up with the similarly-titled single, "Comin’ Round" bw "Workin’ Man" on Quality 1980X.
-The group was pictured with CKFH's John Donabie in the June 20 issue of RPM Weekly.
+The group was pictured with CKFH's John Donabie in 20 June issue of RPM Weekly.
 At that time their single was at #73 in the RPM 100 chart.
 The single which was produced by Barry Keane had the label behind it in an interesting promotion.
 In a promotion that was described as an attention-getter, Canadian radio personalities were sent an engraved tin cup and pencils with "give to the poor souls" on the cup.
 Don O'Neil the program director of CHEX contacted Lee Farley of Quality Records to let him know that it worked.
 This exercise paid off for the group in the charts.
-For the week ending October 31, the single peaked at #14 on the Top 30 MAPL Canadian chart.
+For the week ending 31 October, the single peaked at #14 on the Top 30 MAPL Canadian chart.
 It also entered the RPM 100 Singles chart at #76.

 In 1971, "Land of the Few" bw "No More" was released on Quality 1998X.
-On the week ending June 5, it was at #71 in the RPM 100 Singles chart.
+On the week ending 5 June, it was at #71 in the RPM 100 Singles chart.